DominikTruchly/Django-REST-school-system/README.md

-School system backend project for using CRUD methods on stundents, teachers and subjects over PostgreSQL database.
+School system backend project for using CRUD methods on students, teachers and subjects over PostgreSQL database.